-We often hear that agencies ‘can’t do it alone’, whether that’s safeguarding or crime prevention.
+We often hear that agencies ‘can’t do it alone’, whether that’s for safeguarding or crime prevention.
 Whilst the labels of interagency, multi-agency working or problem solving or interprofessional practice are referred to an awful lot – section 17 of the Crime and Disorder Act even made such working a statutory requirement – it’s surprising how the actual professional practice of it is left too much to chance.

 Each agency is trained professionally in its own vacuum, whilst the competing narrative is that only joined-up working can really achieve the outcomes.
 Much safeguarding work, for example, operates in a matrix team fashion – in other words, different professionals from different agencies come together in safeguarding forums.
 In that matrix team setting, there can be difficulties in getting beyond input and outputs at a singular level to actual joint outcomes.